aspiringfranklin/aspiringfranklin.github.io/about.md

 To those not familiar with the medieval system of feudalism, a franklin was a freeman but not of noble birth.
 Unlike serfs they were not tied to land owned by nobility, instead owning their own real property.

-Like my medieval predecessors, ownership of real property is a key to unlocking the freedom of a modern franklin, as it reduces the influence of the modern, rent extracting, nobility: employers, bankers and the state.
+Like my medieval predecessors, I believe ownership of real property is the key to unlocking the freedom of a modern franklin, as it reduces the influence of the modern, rent extracting, nobility: employers, bankers and the state.